-The following article was written for Evangelicals Now and published in their news publication for March 2014.
-In it I interview Dr. Dennis Hollinger, president of Gordon-Conwell Theological Seminary:
+The following article was written for Evangelicals Now and published in their news publication for May 2014.
+In it I interview Dr. David S. Dockery, newly appointed president of Trinity International University: